-If you work from home, that can score you a very big tax break…as long as you can stand a little math and some extra paperwork.
+If you own your own business and you work from home, that can score you a very big tax break…as long as you can stand a little math and some extra paperwork.

-Sure, there’s a very simple way to take the home office deduction – multiplying the square footage of your space by $5 – but it’s limited to $1,500.
-And a lot of us with home offices can get a much bigger deduction than that (especially if your workspace is bigger than 300 sq. ft.).
+In fact, a lot of us with home offices can get a much bigger deduction than that.
+Especially if your workspace is bigger than 300 sq. ft.

 To reap the benefits of the biggest possible deduction, you have to use the original recipe to calculate your tax break.
 It’s more complex, and you have to calculate and allocate several numbers, and hold on to a lot of paperwork to support your claim.
 You have to fill out an extra tax form, Form 8829.
 But it’s absolutely worth the extra work to get the maximum deduction.